 As noted in my previous blog, you want to work on your painting in layers, starting with the eyes.
 If you haven’t started with the eyes yet, click her for a tutorial on how to paint realistic eyes.

 Want to learn more in-depth information on how to paint your pet portrait?
-Click here or the image above to sign up for my free course.
+Click here or the image above to sign up for my course.

 How to paint pet’s nose

 Assuming the first layer of both eyes is complete, we’re continuing with the darker tones of the nose.

 - First I fill in the depth of the nostrils with darker tones.

 - Then I continue with the outline of the nose, particularly around the folds where the sketch can quickly be overpainted, and the philtrum (the line in the middle separating the nostrils) before filling in the folds and the nose pad blending darker colors and midtones.

 Another great tip: Notice the texture of the nose (look at all those tiny dots!) and see if the nose is wet or dry.
 Sometimes the color of a nose changes as a pet ages and some of my clients have requested the look from the younger years of their pet.

 While I tend to stick with blends of black and white, or brown and red shades for noses (depending on the breed or if it’s a dog or cat), there are a lot of colors one can see in noses.
 Just the color black can have highlights of blue, purple and red in it.

 Before moving on to the next feature, I’ll add just a tad bit of a highlight to recognize in the reflection of where light is hitting the nose, if there is any.
 It just adds a little bit of something for my own enjoyment.